How Toxic Friends Affect Your Mental Health

 • Keep true to your word.

-While it’s easy for some to understand their emotions and develop some basic rules, the real challenge comes in making sure these expectations are met.
+While it’s easy for some to understand their emotions and develop some basic rules, the real challenge is making sure these expectations are met.
 It’s common for people to become unfocused and give up at some point.
 Stand your ground and stay true to your word.

 It should be noted that this shouldn’t be your initial move.
-When dealing with a toxic friendship, it’s likely there’s a lot going on in the other person’s life as well.
+When dealing with a toxic friendship, a lot is likely going on in the other person’s life.
 If you at least attempt to overcome the barriers, you’re showing that you’re still willing to give the friendship a chance.

 Leave a Reply